andrewmcwattersandco/programming-language-benchmarks/README.md

 assembly.
 We do not benchmark programming languages that are not widely used in production, like Groovy, Elixir, Scala, Delphi, Lisp, Erlang, Fortran, Ada, F#, OCaml, Gleam, Prolog, COBOL, or Mojo.
-We do not benchmark programming languages no longer supported, updated, or one which "won't be extended to new workloads" like Visual Basic (.NET) or VBA.
+We do not benchmark programming languages no longer supported, updated, or ones which "won't be extended to new workloads" like Visual Basic (.NET) or VBA.
 We do not benchmark programming languages predominantly used for statistical computing or data analysis, like R or MATLAB.
 We do not benchmark custom scripting languages like GDScript.
 We do not